 You can ask students to write their report as individuals or as a team (or perhaps a combination of the two).
 Encourage them to draw on specific incidents and examples and take an analytical approach (rather than a descriptive one).
 Instead of focusing on content, students should consider the group's methods and processes and assess their effectiveness.
 That is, concentrating on how the group worked as a whole rather than on individual members' actions.

 Ask your students to reflect on their own individual role within the group: what their contribution was, what role(s) they played, how well they fulfilled their responsibilities and how they could work more effectively in groups in the future.
-Ask students who completed the exercise "What am I like when I'm in a group?" to complete it a second time and note any differences in their perceptions.

 Use some or all of the following questions to provide a framework for students to report on the processes of group work.